JuliaText/WordTokenizers.jl/paper/paper.md

 Complementary to word tokenization is _sentence segmentation_ (sometimes called _sentence tokenization_),
 where a document is broken up into sentences, which can then be tokenized into words.
 Tokenization and sentence segmentation are some of the most fundamental operations to be performed before applying most NLP or information retrieval algorithms
-WordTokenizers.jl exposes a number of tokenization and sentence segmentation functions to allow for this.
+WordTokenizers.jl provides a number of fast tokenizers and sentence segmentation functions as well as an API for building custom tokenizers.

 WordTokenizers.jl does not implement significant novel tokenizers or sentence segmenters.
 Rather, it contains ports/implementations the well-established and commonly used algorithms.
 At present, it contained rules-based methods primarily designed for English.
-Several of the implementations are sourced from the Python NLTK project ([@NLTK1,@NLTK2]);
+Several of the implementations are sourced from the Python NLTK project ([@NLTK1], [@NLTK2]);
-although these were in turn source from older pre-existing methods.
+although these were in turn sourced from older pre-existing methods.

-These include the very commonly used Penn Treebank Tokenizer ([@penntok]), the multilingual Tok-tok ([@toktok], [@toktokpub]) and tweet tokenizer([@tweettok]).
+WordTokenizers.jl uses a `TokenBuffer` API and its various lexers for fast word tokenization.
-Interesting, as an implementation detail, to implement many tokenizers, it was found most convenient to first port them to sed, and then use Julia's meta-programming capacity to generate Julia expressions from the sed code at compile time.
+`TokenBuffer` turns the string into a readable stream.

-WordTokenizers.jl uses a `TokenBuffer` API for fast word tokenization.
+A desired set of TokenBuffer lexers are used to read characters from the stream and flush out into an array of tokens.
-Various lexers for the `TokenBuffer` API accompany the package.
+The package provides the following tokenizers made using this API.

-The API turns the string into a readable stream and various lexers read characters from the stream and into an array of tokens.
+- A Tweet Tokenizer([@tweettok]) for casual text.
-This allow the users to build their own complex tokenizers with ease.
+- A general purpose NLTK Tokenizer([@NLTK1, @NLTK2]).
-The package provides with a Tweet Tokenizers([@tweettok]), NLTK Tokenizer([@NLTK1, @NLTK2]) and an improved version of the multilingual Tok-tok tokenizer([@toktok], [@toktokpub]) using TokenBuffer and its lexers.
+- An improved version of the multilingual Tok-tok tokenizer([@toktok], [@toktokpub]).

-It also provides a simple reversible tokenizer ([@reversibletok1], [@reversibletok2]), that works by leaving certain merge symbols, as means to reconstruct tokens into original string.
+With various lexers written for the `TokenBuffer` API, users can also create their high-speed custom tokenizers with ease.
+The package also exposes a simple reversible tokenizer ([@reversibletok1], [@reversibletok2]), that works by leaving certain merge symbols, as a means to reconstruct tokens into the original string.

-WordTokenizers.jl exposes a configurable default interface, which allows the tokenizer and sentence segmentors to be configured globally (where this is used).
+WordTokenizers.jl exposes a configurable default interface, which allows the tokenizer and sentence segmenters to be configured globally (where this is used).
 This allowed for easy benchmarking and comparisons of different methods.

 # References